-Vp Viewpoint Name Distance from proposed building Predicted Visual Impacts 1 Church of the Holy Trinity, Penrhos 0.25km Motorists & church goers - initially in summer months no impacts due to screening, but minor/negligible impacts (motorists) and minor impacts (church goers) in winter due to filtered views.
-Over time woodland planting would establish resulting in no impacts for receptors.
-2 Local road near Tyddyn Dauddwr 0.4km Motorists - moderate/ minor impacts 3 Sarnau to Penrhos road 0.6km Currently in summer minor impacts for motorists and moderate/ minor impacts for walkers.
-In winter moderate/ minor impacts for motorists and moderate impacts for walkers.
-Over time, woodland planting would establish resulting in minor/negligible impacts (motorists) and minor impacts (walkers) in summer and minor impacts (motorists) and moderate/minor impacts (walkers) in winter.
-4 Local road near Deuddwr 0.9km No impacts for motorists or walkers.
-5 Southern edge of Sarnau 1.0km No impacts for residents or motorists.
-6 West edge of Sarnau 1.25km Currently moderate/minor impacts for walkers, moderate impacts for residents and minor impacts for motorists.
+Vp Distance from proposed building Predicted Visual Impact Resulting from Introduction of Building Predicted Visual Impact Resulting from Introduction of Proposed Earthworks and Native Woodland +10 years 1 0.25km Summer months - no impacts due to screening.
+Winter months - minor/negligible impacts (motorists) and minor impacts (church goers) due to filtered views.
+Woodland would establish and screen development entirely resulting in no impacts.
+2 0.4km Motorists - moderate/ minor impacts Motorists - minor impacts 3 0.6km Summer months - minor impacts for walkers and minor/ negligible impacts for motorists.
+Winter months - moderate/ minor impacts for walkers and minor impacts for motorists.
+All year round - at worst - minor impacts for walkers and minor/ negligible impacts for motorists.
+4 0.9km No impacts for motorists or walkers.
+No impacts for motorists or walkers.
+5 1.0km No impacts for residents or motorists.
+No impacts for residents or motorists.
+6 1.25km Minor impacts for walkers, moderate/minor impacts for residents, minor/ negligible impacts for motorists At worst :

-Over time as woodland planting establishes, there would be minor impacts for walkers, moderate/minor impacts for residents and minor/negligible impacts for motorists.
-7 Local road east of Sarnau 1.25km Currently moderate/minor impacts for walkers, moderate impacts for residents and minor impacts for motorists.
-Over time as woodland planting establishes, there would be minor impacts for walkers, moderate/minor impacts for residents and minor/negligible impacts for motorists.
-8 Local road near Burgedin 2.35km Currently minor impacts for motorists which over time would reduce down to minor/negligible impacts as proposed woodland planting establishes.
+Minor impacts for walkers, moderate/minor impacts for residents, minor/ negligible impacts for motorists 7 1.25km Minor impacts for walkers, moderate/minor impacts for residents, minor/ negligible impacts for motorists At worst : Minor impacts for walkers, moderate/minor impacts for residents, minor/ negligible impacts for motorists 8 2.35km Minor/negligible impacts for motorists At worst - Minor/negligible impacts for motorists.